 We offer a broad portfolio of programmes at undergraduate and postgraduate level, including many dual degree combinations both within the Faculty and with departments in the Faculty of Social Science.

 Postgraduate taught programmes cover both research-preparation MA courses reflecting our research strengths, and also professional qualifications.

-Development of Faculty Learning and Teaching priorities and oversight of learning and teaching matters are the responsibility of the Faculty Director of Learning and Teaching, Dr Bob Johnston; he is supported by an Assistant Director (Richard Steadman-Jones) and the Learning and Teaching Development Manager (Andrea Bath).
+Development of Faculty Learning and Teaching priorities and oversight of learning and teaching matters are the responsibility of the Faculty Director of Learning and Teaching, Dr David Forrest; supported by the Assistant Director, (Richard Steadman-Jones).

 Two faculty committees oversee learning and teaching:

 - Learning and Teaching Committee has responsibility for the management and strategic development of undergraduate teaching.

 - Postgraduate Committee has responsibility for taught and research postgraduate teaching.